-Need a Daily Routine For New Puppy?
+Do you need a daily routine for your new puppy?
 If you are a parent, you obviously know this all too well.
-You’ve probably gone through it.
-I can tell you for sure I have.
+You’ve probably already gone through it.
+I can tell you for sure that I have.
 You have been nagged at least one if not a zillion times to get your young ones a puppy.
 Since we got our Maltese, it’s been constant love and a flurry of activities cleaning up the home, not to mention spillages and teeth marks.
 But hey, it’s all for the kids, right?

-Some downsides come with the additional member of the family.
+Some downsides come with having an additional family member.
 I wish I had some training to equip me for what was to come.
 I came to discover that a daily routine for new puppies would go a long way in easing my frustrations.
 Since you are here, there’s no need to fret.
-I got you covered.
+I’ve got you covered.

-Let’s take a deep dive and look at some daily routine for new puppy you need to do to co-existed peacefully with man’s best friend.
+Let’s take a deep dive and look at some daily routines for a new puppy that you need to do to co-exist peacefully with man’s best friend.
 But first…

 Why Would You Need a Daily Routine For New Puppy?